 This book will pull you in from the very beginning and it won’t let go.
 Knowing what is happening to these people and what happened to so many who were not even this fortunate.
 Not even fortunate enough to have a sewer to survive in.
 The characters are so likable, most of them.
 The setting is so sad.
 The conditions so horrible.
 You will feel the filth and stench of the sewer.
 The pain that these families go through.
 The loss they feel.
 The sadness at losing family.
 Giving up the only life they had ever known.
 The kindness of the girl that helped as much as she could.

-Thank you to #NetGalley, #ChristinaMcDonald, #Simon&Schuster, #GalleryBooks for this ARC.
-These are my own true feelings about this story.
+Thank you to #NetGalley, #PamJenoff, #Harlequin for the ARC..
+This is my own true feelings about this book.